Robert Sims

 Entropy and the Quantum:

-I recently helped organize a school in Tucson on analytical methods in mathematical physics.
+In 2009, Daniel Ueltschi and I organized a school in Tucson on analytical methods in mathematical physics.
 See below for details.

 Entropy and the Quantum March 2009